jtnystrom/Discount/README.md

 If you prefer not to compile Discount by yourself, you can download a pre-built release.

 ## Running

+First, install and configure Spark (http://spark.apache.org).
+Discount has been developed and tested with JDK 8, Scala 2.11 and Spark 2.4.
+(Note that Spark 3.0 is not compatible with Scala 2.11.
+Currently, any 2.4.x version should be fine, e.g. 2.4.7)

+Spark applications, such as Discount, can run locally on your laptop, on a cluster, or in the "cloud".
+In Google Cloud, we have tested on Dataproc image version 1.4 (Debian 9, Hadoop 2.9, Spark 2.4).

 Copy spark-submit.sh.template to spark-submit.sh and edit the necessary variables in the file.
 Alternatively, if you submit to a GCloud cluster, you can use submit-gcloud.sh.template.
 In that case,